How To Make Twitter Work For You In 5 Minutes A Day

 When I first started hearing about Twitter over a year ago I wasn’t sure what all the fuss was about.
 Now, a year later, I understand exactly what all the fuss is about!

-Twitter is a genuinely awesome tool to help you grow your business and your personal network.
+Twitter is a genuinely awesome tool to help you grow your business and your personal network, and when paired with resources like direct tax compliance services, it can also help you navigate the financial aspects of your business.
 By participating in Twitter for 5 minutes a day I have seen the following benefits within one year:

-• I found an awesome business partner who is co-founder of my new start-up
+- I found an awesome business partner who is co-founder of my new start-up and who may know of details like the nebraska llc fees

 Getting Started